cgaueb/MFR/README.md

 The goals of this github repository are to:
 - Present formally the MFR pipeline.
 - Offer a centralised location that contains source code and examples of the MFR-related research that has been done by the [CG AUEB Group](http://graphics.cs.aueb.gr).
 - Provide a generalised MFR framework for prototyping constructions methodologies and their applications, ranging from order-independent transparency to global illumination and data visualisation.
-(TBD)

 ## Pipeline